-This program draws together core courses from three themes: media and popular cultures; global cultural studies; critical and cultural theory.
-Your coursework – in internet culture, film and television, activism, globalization, and human rights, among others – will provide you with the knowledge and skills necessary for a wide variety of professions.
+Explore media and popular cultures, global cultural studies, and critical and cultural theory through courses in internet culture, film and television, activism, globalization, human rights, and more.
+You'll graduate with the knowledge and skills required for a wide variety of professions.

 - Campus: Okanagan

 - Faculty: Faculty of Creative and Critical Studies

 You can combine your studies with full-time, paid work at top local and international organizations.